NordicMuseum/Nordic-Museum-Audio-Guide/README.md

 ### Intellectual Property

-All files that are the intellectual property owned by The Andy Warhol Museum and other third-parties have been removed from this repo and replaced with placeholders.
+All files that are the intellectual property owned by the Nordic Museum and other third-parties have been removed from this repo and replaced with placeholders.
 This includes all the images and audio files included in the App Bundle.
 Additional museum information remains in the code to give an overall sense of the app.